© Helen Johnson

 Leffie sat her doll on the bench against the wall that served as our beds.
 Ingunn was sewn from hempen sackcloth, with eyes of black wool, and hair of white wool.
 She wore a tunic that was exactly like Leffie's – all made by Mother.

 Leffie tucked the blanket around her doll, and helped me to scrub mud from the vegetables.
-"Saeunn's mother will mend her?" she said, in a trembling voice.
+"Elfleda will mend her?" she said, in a trembling voice.

 "Please God," I said, half answer, half prayer.
-Saeunn's mother had taken one look at her and immediately sent for the Wise Woman.
+Saeunn's mother, Elfleda, had taken one look at her and immediately sent for the Wise Woman.

 I used my big kitchen knife to chop the vegetables - parsnips, turnips, leeks.
 I had been pleased when I first made the knife.
 It had a good, hard-tempered edge.
 But now, three years on, I thought the blade heavy, not well balanced.
 I would make a better one, when I had time.

 Father came home.
-He filled the house, his dark hair catching the cobwebs that dangled from the thatch.
+Tall and muscular, he filled the house, his head catching cobwebs that dangled from the thatch.
 He ran an affectionate hand over Leffie's head, its dark curls so like his.
 I had Mother's hair, a frizz of yellow.
 I wished I did not.

 Leffie poured out her story of the wolf attack.